75+ Mounts Ranked

 Caution: This product is now permanently discontinued.
 The following review was published prior to its termination.
 For up-to-date rankings and recommendations, please view our rankings page.

-The Orion Sirius EQ-G is built on a tried and true platform, often sold branded as the Sky-Watcher HEQ5i Pro; it has been around for many years.
-The Orion version boasts a black paint job instead of the Sky-Watcher white and has a Losmandy/Vixen dual saddle instead of the HEQ5i’s Vixen-only saddle.
-However, beyond that, the two are nearly identical mechanically, and when it comes to astrophotography performance, they are indistinguishable.
-The Sirius EQ-G is not only affordable, but also portable, and easy to use.
-It is very capable, but astrophotography users looking to grow will very likely find themselves limited by either the tracking capabilities, or weight limitations of the mount down the road, and for a few hundred dollars more should seriously consider the heavier-duty Sky-Watcher EQ6Ri Pro or a similar mount.
+The Orion Sirius EQ-G is built on a tried-and-true platform that has been around for many years.
+It is also sold branded by Sky-Watcher as their HEQ5i Pro mount.
+The Orion version boasts a black paint job instead of the Sky-Watcher’s white and has a Losmandy/Vixen dual saddle instead of the HEQ5i’s Vixen-only saddle.
+However, beyond that, the two are nearly identical mechanically.
+When it comes to astrophotography performance, they are indistinguishable.
+Now that Orion, the company, has closed, you are limited to the HEQ5i Pro anyway.

 How It Stacks Up